flyweb/spec/README.md

 The 'filter' argument can indicate one or more service types or serviceIds.
 This enables the webpage to request connecting to a specific device, a specific set of devices, or devices of a certain type.
+Any device which matches any of the provided categories, or any of the provided serviceIds will be included in the list of found devices.

+The filter argument is required.
+I.e. it is not allowed to request to connect to any flyweb service.

 *We might want to expand this to request devices with specific capabilities.
 For example printers that can do color printing, or TVs that support hardware